Daniel Garbade

-Daniel Garbade (born 1957) is a Swiss painter, illustrator, art director, property master, and publisher.
+Daniel Garbade (born 1957) is a Spanish painter, illustrator, art director, property master and publisher.
 Born in Switzerland from Swiss-Cuban origins, Garbade is the grand-nephew of Adrien Lachenal, great-grandchild of Cuban sculptor Fernando Heydrich, grandson of Theodore Garbade and cousin of sculptor Juan Esnard Heydrich.

-Garbade lived in Spain from 1983–2011, then taking residence in his hometown Zurich, to work with Peyer Fine Art.
-In 2016 he returned to Spain, living in Mascaraque, Castile- La Mancha.
+Garbade lived in Spain from 1983 to 2011, then taking residence in his hometown Zürich, to exhibit at the Peyer Fine Art Gallery in Zürich.
+In 2016 he returned to Spain, living in Mascaraque, Castilla–La Mancha and gained the Spanish Citizenship in 2023.

 Work

 Garbade is one of Spanish expressionists, who turned to Pop art during the Movida madrileña.
 His stroke is personal and minimalistic.
 Writer Alvaro Pombo described Garbade's work by coining the term "garbatear".
 Garbade's portraits are melancholy yet humorous and aim to show mankind at its core.
-Nobel Prize winner José Saramago once said, "Garbade shows us humanity where it unfolds" His most well-known portraits include those of Nancy Cunard[3], King Juan Carlos I, Rodriguez Zapatero, Kofi Annan and Pedro Almodovar.
+Nobel Prize winner José Saramago once said, "Garbade shows us humanity where it unfolds" His most well-known portraits include those of Nancy Cunard, King Juan Carlos I, Rodriguez Zapatero, Kofi Annan and Pedro Almodovar.
 His image of the naked Pope Benedict XVI attracted attention in 2006 and was removed from his exhibition at the request of the Swiss government.